-The risk of loss resulting from default in obligations due or changes in the credit standing of either counterparties or any debtors which the company is exposed to.

-Exposure to credit risk largely emanates from the use of reinsurers and brokers, of which broker debtors is the largest exposure for the Syndicate.
+The risk of loss resulting from default in obligations due or changes in the credit standing of either issuers of securities, counterparties or any debtors which the company is exposed to.
+Exposure to credit risk largely emanates from the use of reinsurers, brokers, and coverholders and our investments, of which reinsurance asset is the largest exposure for the syndicate.